Ghostkey316/Ghostkey-Humanity-Mirror/README.md

 # Vaultfire 🔥

 Vaultfire is a full‑stack experiment in reflective XP systems.
 Users log daily reflections, react to signals, and unlock rituals as they progress.

-The project was built for the OpenAI hackathon and ships with a Streamlit interface plus comprehensive unit tests.
+The project ships with a Streamlit interface, backend helpers and comprehensive unit tests.
+It was built for the OpenAI OSS Hackathon.

 ## Features
 - **XP system** tracking reflections, streaks and leaderboard placement.